 What about improvements?

-The lease does not allow structural or exterior changes; this is common across most shared ownership leases.
-In practice, if we agree with any upgrade or structural proposal that you put forward we can create a side agreement between you, the buyer, and HOP to allow it.
-HOP’ investors may also help with the cost of the improvements and we will agree the change in HOP payments with you.
+If HOP’s investors agree with your upgrade or structural proposal, we can create a side agreement between you, the investor and HOP to allow it.
+HOP’s investors may also help with the cost of the improvements and we will agree the change in HOP payments with you.

-Can I increase or decrease my share in the property?
+Can I increase my share in the property?